गीता श्लोक 1.1 का अर्थ: धर्मक्षेत्रे कुरुक्षेत्रे | Bhagavad Gita 1.1 – Meaning & Life Lessons

 जीवन में हर व्यक्ति को एक “संजय” चाहिए - जो हमें ईमानदारी से वास्तविकता दिखा सके।

-Everyone needs a Sanjaya in life ---- an honest mirror.
+Everyone needs a Sanjaya in life who acts like an honest mirror.

 👉 क्या आपके जीवन में कोई ऐसा “कुरुक्षेत्र” है जहाँ आप जानते हैं कि क्या सही है, लेकिन फिर भी परिणाम से डर रहे हैं?